surfer190/fixes/docs/english/words.md

 * profane - secular - not relating to religion
 * preeminence - the fact of surpassing all others, superiority
 * vacillate - waver between different words
+* verdant - green with grass and vegetation
+* precipitous - dangerously high or steep
+* desultory - lacking a plan or enthusiasm
+* perturbation - anxiety, unease
+* inauspiciously - not conducive to success
+* lament - passionate display of grief or sorrow
+* supercilious - nehaving as if one is superior
+* borne - carried
+* censure - show severe dissaproval
+* portents - signs or warnings that a calamatious event is to occur
+* cogent - clear, logical and convincing
+* avail - take advantage of, make us of
+* askance - look of dissaproval